m3steele/xm-labs-xMatters-By-Phone-v2/README.md

    - Makes a GET request to xMatters to get Who's on call details about the group.
    - Nested groups (Group inside of a Group up to n levels), temporary absence with and without replacements, empty groups, users with no devices and groups with devices are all supported.
    - Dynamic Teams are not supported.
-   - Hnadles cases where no users are on call or do not have a voice device.
+   - Handles cases where no users are on call or do not have a voice device.
    - Creates an ordered list of on call members with voice devices.
    - Attempts to connect to the first on call member in the group. => After first call is made **xm_escalate** is initialized.